davidtchiu/davidtchiu.github.io/teaching/cs161/lab1.bluej/index.md

     - You **can't** stretch or shrink a square into a rectangle (but you *can* line two squares up next to each other)
     - You **can't** rotate any shapes.
     - You **can't** flip any shapes.
-    - You **can**, however overlap shapes, and the shape that you touch last will always appear on top.
+    - You **can**, however overlap shapes, and the shape that you change last will always appear on top.
+(A simple way of making sure it's on top is to just call `makeVisible()` again, even if it's already visible!)

   - Now take your design from paper to screen. **Here are the critical steps:** As you move the shapes around on the canvas, **you should be recording each step.** There is no "record" function in BlueJ -- open that white paper icon ![](figures/readme-icon.png) in BlueJ's project window and type in the steps.
 (You can record your steps under **Part III, question 5**).
 This recording becomes the algorithm for anyone (or anything -- any computer) to create your drawing.